 - Application, enrollment, contact, sign-up & opt-in forms

 - Membership and contribution forms

 What it does

-- Supports contact fields (multiple contacts and contact types are supported), address, phone, email, website, activity, case, relationships, groups, tags, event participants, and custom data.
+- Supports all contact types, address, phone, email, website, activities, cases, groups, tags, event participants, memberships, contributions and custom data.

 - Can auto-fill forms for logged in users or anonymous users following a personalized link from CiviMail.

 - Leverage CiviCRM contact data to display personalized messages, customize emails, or set access restrictions to the form.

 - Accept credit-card payments for events, memberships, and contributions.